Documentation Index

 Method 1: Website Scraping (Recommended for Most Users)

-Let Kakiyo automatically extract product information from your website.
+Let Kakiyo automatically extract product information from your website.- Click Create Offering.

 - Select the website scraping option.